archive-for-processing/processing-forked-libraries/README.md

 // creates a new timer that has not been configured and started CountdownTimer timer = CountdownTimer.getNewCountdownTimer(this);

-// creates a new timer that has been configured to have tick intervals every 1000 ms and run for a total of 5000 ms CountdownTimer timer = CountdownTimer.getNewCountdownTimer(this).configure(1000, 5000);
+// creates a new timer that has been configured to trigger ticks every 1000 ms and run for a total of 5000 ms CountdownTimer timer = CountdownTimer.getNewCountdownTimer(this).configure(1000, 5000);

-// creates a new configured timer and start it right away CountdownTimer timer = CountdownTimer.getNewCountdownTimer(this).configure(1000, 5000).start();
+// creates and configures a new timer and starts it right away CountdownTimer timer = CountdownTimer.getNewCountdownTimer(this).configure(1000, 5000).start();
 ```

-A CountdownTimer **MUST** be configured at least once before being started, or else an exception will be thrown.
+A CountdownTimer **MUST** be configured at least once before being started, or else an IllegalStateException will be thrown.
 It won't make sense for a CountdownTimer to start when it doesn't know how long it should run.

 ### Using a CountdownTimer

 * __configure(long tickIntervalMillis, long timerDurationMillis)__

-    Configures the tick intervals and duration of the timer in milliseconds.
+    Configures the tick interval and timer duration in milliseconds.
 The timer must be configured first before calling the start() method.

 * __start()__

-    Starts the timer with the most recent tick interval and duration configurations.
+    Starts the timer with the most recent tick interval and timer duration configuration.
 If the timer was stopped before the finish time, the method call will resume the timer from where it was stopped.
 Starting an already running timer will have no effect.

 * __stop()__